top of page

 With you on the Journey, Randy

-The next Cafe Justo sales will be between service on Sunday, January 26, in the Redman Room.
+The next sale of Cafe Justo will be on March 9.

 Pastor Randy (bienshphrd@aol.com) and Pastor ellie (revelliegsucc@gmail.com) are available during the week.
 You may email them set up an appointment for in-person or Zoom meetings.